Leodmanx2/sunkell/README.md

 ## Getting Started

-Instructions for setting up and running the project locally.

 ### Prerequisites

 This project is written in C++ and uses the CMake build system.
 You will need to have a C++ compiler and CMake installed on your machine.
 To build and run the test suite, you will need the [doctest](https://github.com/doctest/doctest) library installed.
 Other than that, Sunkell only uses system libraries and does not have any external dependencies.